Last month I delivered a late birthday gift.

 I’m so glad that navy blue is back in style.
 I’ve always loved it and I like it with so many colors.
 These pink and navy cards are no exception.
 I hope my friend at least finds them useful.

-My little Christmas project got me excited about gluing cabochons to everyday objects and I’ve wanted to do it again.
+got me excited about gluing cabochons to everyday objects and I’ve wanted to do it again.
 Recently I found more flowers as well as some bobby pins with glue plates on them.
 My daughter’s friend was being baptized so I tried my hand at a pair of hair pins, hoping it would make a simple but cute and useful gift.

 A couple of months ago I experimented with my letter press supplies and made a bunch of these little cards with green chevron stripes on them, then had no clue what to use them for.
 I set them aside and after the glue dried on the pins I noticed the cards and wondered how they would look together.
 A couple of tiny holes were punched, the pins inserted, and another chevron gift bag was retrieved.